haxsaw/errator/README.md

 'python setup.py install' after pulling the Git project.

 ## <a name="quickstart">Quick Start</a>
-Then next section discusses Errator with functions, but you can also use it the decorators described with methods, too.
+The next section discusses Errator with functions, but you can also use it the decorators described with methods, too.

 Start with pulling errator into your module that you want to narrate: